babynus/projeqtor/branches/V8.1/projeqtor/docs/user/Features.rst

 For example, bugs or problems can be managed through Tickets:

-* You can not schedule the bugs before they are identified and registered
+* You can not program bugs before they are identified and saved
-* You must be able to give a solution to a bug (workaround or fix).
+* You must be able to give a solution to a bug (workaround or solution).
+* You can schedule deadlines, estimate the load, assign coordinators and / or manager.
+* It is possible to attach external documents, to link other elements (requirements, test sessions, actions...), to leave notes

 .. index:: Tickets management (Ticket simple)